xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
-This repository contains code and data that has been automatically backed up from an ORACLE OCI database.
+This repository contains code and data that has been automatically backed up from an ORACLE OCI database which is the central component of the adfreesites web application.

 Data is backed up as a schema export dump file encrypted with a randomly generated complex password that is shared by email with Administrator.